mCodex/react-native-rooster/README.md

 <img alt="RNRooster" src="./cover.png" />

 An elegant Toast solution for react-native apps.
-Built using Typescript, hooks, contexts and providers.
+Built using Typescript, hooks and context.
 It works on Android and iOS platforms

 <p align="center">
   <img alt="Demo" src="./demo.gif" />